-The first part of this was about learning the basics of using an embroidery machine, using the designs given on your machine.
+The first part of this group of posts was about learning the essentials of using an embroidery machine, using the designs given on your machine.

-In this section I’m not going to give details about how to do things, just mention some of the many things you may like to find out how to do.
+Using an embroidery machine opens up to a huge world of possibilities.
+In this post I’m not going to give details about how to do things, just mention some of the many things you could try.

 You don’t need special equipment for this, just your computer with browser and internet connection or DVD/usb slot.

 Find what embroidery ‘format’ your machine uses.
 Shown by the 3 letter extension at the end of a design name.
 Some common ones are:

 But do check your specific machine – some Brother machines don’t use .pes, some Janomes don’t use .jef, etc.